Amet13/ODYSSEY/Documentation/USER_GUIDE.md

 ## 💤 Sleep and Autorun Reliability

 - ODYSSEY schedules automatic runs based on your configured settings (default: two days prior at 6:00 p.m.).
 If your Mac is sleeping at the scheduled time, the run may be missed.
-- The app automatically configures the system LaunchAgent for precise autorun at your configured time.
+- The app automatically configures a per-user LaunchAgent (`com.odyssey.scheduled`) for precise autorun at your configured time and posts a trigger to the main app.
+- ODYSSEY must be running in the menu bar for autorun to execute.
+If the main app is not running, the scheduled run is skipped.
 - Keep your Mac awake around your configured autorun time.
 You can use third-party utilities such as [Caffeine](https://www.caffeine-app.net) to temporarily prevent sleep.